microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

-> Please refer to (this section)[#what-is-acknowledged-activity] for details about acknowledged activity.
+> Please refer to [this section](#what-is-acknowledged-activity) for details about acknowledged activity.

 When the returned function is called with an activity key, will evaluate whether the activity is acknowledged by the user or not.